Souritra-Garai/combustion-pellet/ReadMe.md

 This program solves the PDEs governing flame propagation in a pellet packed with energetic intermetallic particles.
 The particles of concern are nickel-coated aluminium particles.
 The reaction kinetics for the combustion of these particles is assumed to be dominated by intermetallic diffusion.
 The pellet-scale heat equation is coupled to particle-level species diffusion equations and solved using an innovative quasi-implicit scheme.
 The physico-chemical process is represented in the following figure.

+More details are available in the article -

+Garai, S., & Sundaram, D. S., A Quasi-Implicit and Coupled Multiscale Scheme for Simulating Combustion of Pellets of Core-Shell Structured Intermetallic Particles.
+Combustion and Flame 250 (2023) 112650.
+DOI:[10.1016/j.combustflame.2023.112650](https://doi.org/10.1016/j.combustflame.2023.112650)

 ![Flame Propagation](https://github.com/Souritra-Garai/radiation-pellet/blob/master/images/Flame%20Propagation.jpg)

 ## Compiling the code